eerimoq/simba/examples/synthesizer/README.md

 inputs.

 See the source code, and mainly main.c, for usage.
-The documentation is very limited i nthis release and will probably not be improved in the furute.
+The documentation is very limited in this release, and will probably not be improved in the near future.

 Channel 15 is reserved for sound controlled by the potentiometers.
 POT 0 is used to control the frequency.
 POT 1 controls the vibrato of all